Gerard Pique not done venting against refereeing in Spain

 ''Hey, did you see it?'' the Spain defender shouted. ''Yeah, you.
 Did you see it?''

+''There were other people in the tribunes, I don't consider myself so important to think that Pique was referring to me,'' Tebas told local media on Monday. ''I agree with Pique that the level of the refereeing needs to improve.''

-Pique had already complained about the refereeing after Barcelona's loss at Athletic Bilbao in the Copa del Rey last week, hinting that officials were benefiting rival Real Madrid.
+Pique had already complained after Barcelona's loss at Athletic Bilbao in the Copa del Rey last week, hinting that officials were benefiting rival Real Madrid.
 His comments prompted the officiating committee to consider sanctions.

 ''The committee can lose their time analyzing my comments if it wants to,'' Pique told local media. ''I obviously believe in what I said, and week after week they are proving my point.''

-Pique's recent complaints have gone against Barcelona's more neutral stance when it comes to the refereeing.
+Pique's recent complaints have gone against Barcelona's more neutral stance on public complaints about refereeing.

 ''I've always been cautious when it comes to the officiating,'' Barcelona coach Luis Enrique said after the Athletic match. ''We have to try to help the referees.
 It's difficult to make a decision in a split second.''